 - Hold insurance that covers your liability for third-party injuries and death

 - Ensure the property is of the standard advertised

 - Ensure your neighbours can contact you (or your authorised representative e.g. rental agent) about concerns between 8 am and 5 pm each day

 - Provide details to guests for an out-of-hours contact for emergencies, including an emergency plumber, emergency electrician and Australian emergency services

 - Take reasonable steps to ensure guests meet behaviour obligations in the code by providing a copy of the code (and any relevant strata or by-laws) and reminding them it applies to their stay

-- Advise owners corporations or strata (if applicable) that the property will be used for short term rental accommodation and provide your (or your representative’s) contact details
+- Advise owners of corporations or strata (if applicable) that the property will be used for short-term rental accommodation and provide your (or your representative’s) contact details

 - Not rent out your property to a guest who is recorded on the exclusion register, or if you or your premises are listed as excluded